LuqmanAristio/shortened-url/README.md

 # URL Shortener Service

-A simple URL shortener service built with Go using the Fiber framework and MongoDB.
+A simple URL shortener service built with Go using the Fiber framework.
 This application allows users to shorten long URLs and access them easily.

 ## Features